Westerwald

 Stop Grundschule Buchholz/WW.

-Sufficient free parking spaces are available at the parish church in Buchholz (Navi: Haupstraße in 53567 Buchholz/WW)
+There are sufficient free parking spaces available at the parish church in Buchholz (Navigation: Hauptstraße in 53567 Buchholz/WW)

-The Dreiherrensteinweg starts in the center of Buchholz at the parish church.
-It leads through the Buchholz district of Wallroth into the Hanfbach valley to Kaminsberg.
-This area of the Hanfbach valley was the site of the Louise lead mine and a lead smelter, which is the predecessor of today's lead recycling plant.
-From here, the trail leads us along a section of the former Hennef - Buchholz railroad embankment to Mendt and from there via Irmeroth and Meisenbach to the Dreiherrenstein.
-A monument was erected by the Westerwald-Verein Buchholz e.
-V. in 1989 to commemorate the prominent Drei-Herren-Stein border point, where three territories - the Duchy of Berg, the County of Sayn and the Electorate of Cologne - met in the Middle Ages and where the borders of two federal states, two administrative districts, three administrative districts and four municipalities meet today; it stands at an altitude of 263.7 m above sea level.
-Not far from the Dreiherrenstein on the way to Griesenbach, the path leads over the battle site of the Battle of Kircheib.
+The Dreiherrensteinweg begins in the village center of Buchholz at the parish church.
+Through the Buchholz district Wallroth, it leads into the valley of the Hanfbach to the Kaminsberg.
+In this area of the Hanfbach valley was the lead mine Grube Louise and a lead smelter, the predecessor of today's lead recycling plant.
+From here, the path takes us over a section of the former railway embankment of the Hennef – Buchholz line to Mendt and from there further via Irmeroth and Meisenbach to the Dreiherrenstein.
+In memory of the distinctive border point Drei-Herren-Stein, where in the Middle Ages three territories—the Duchy of Berg, the County of Sayn, and the Electorate of Cologne—met and today the borders of two federal states, two administrative districts, three counties, and four municipalities converge, a monument was erected by the Westerwald-Verein Buchholz e.
+V. in 1989; it stands at an elevation of 263.7 m above sea level.
+Not far from the Dreiherrenstein on the way to Griesenbach, the path passes over the battlefield of the Battle of Kircheib.
 This was a military conflict during the Revolutionary Wars.
-In 1796, French troops conducted a major campaign in the Westerwald.
-An encampment was set up on the Jungeroth mountain spur, which today belongs to Buchholz.
+In 1796, the French troops conducted a larger campaign in the Westerwald.
+At the bergsporn Jungeroth, now belonging to Buchholz, a field camp was established.
 This location was particularly suitable due to several factors.
-It was naturally protected by slopes on three sides as well as the Hanfbach and Scheußbach rivers.
-In addition, the Steiner Berg, Priesterberg and Heppenberg, which were suitable as lookouts, and the high road from Cologne to Frankfurt were nearby.
-The camp was extensively fortified with ramparts and trenches.
-From June 4, 1796, the French army deployed from here.
-A victory was achieved in the Battle of Altenkirchen, pushing the Austrians back behind the Lahn.
-On June 15, however, the French were defeated by the Austrians near Wetzlar and retreated back to their camp.
-The retreat to Düsseldorf was planned for the next few days.
-The Austrians attacked the French camp in Jungeroth (near Buchholz) with cavalry and infantry at two o'clock in the morning on June 19, 1796, but were repulsed and pursued by the French as far as Kircheib.
+Surrounded by slopes on three sides as well as the Hanfbach and Scheußbach, it was naturally secured.
+Additionally, the Steiner Berg, Priesterberg, and Heppenberg, suitable as lookout posts, as well as the High Road from Cologne to Frankfurt, were nearby.
+The camp was extensively fortified with protective walls and ditches.
+From June 4, 1796, the French army moved out from here to battles.
+They succeeded in the Battle of Altenkirchen, which pushed the Austrians back behind the Lahn.
+However, on June 15, the French were defeated by the Austrians at Wetzlar and retreated to their camp.
+A retreat to Düsseldorf was planned for the following days.
+On June 19, 1796, at two o'clock in the morning, the Austrians attacked the French camp in Jungeroth (near Buchholz) with cavalry and infantry but were repelled and pursued by the French to Kircheib.
 The village was well defended.
-The French first took it under artillery fire and then stormed it, where they were again fired on by Austrian artillery positioned on the hills behind the village.
-After a lengthy infantry battle for these heights, the French were beaten back and retreated.
-The French troops left behind 1,500 casualties, while the Austrians lost 400 soldiers.
-After the fighting, the French began their large-scale retreat.
-They crossed the Sieg River near Siegburg on June 20 and arrived in Düsseldorf on the 21st.
-A memorial inaugurated in 2009 commemorates the victims of the battle.
-From here, the trail leads through Oberscheid back to the starting point in Buchholz.
+The French first shelled it with artillery and then stormed it, but were themselves shelled by Austrian artillery positioned on the heights behind the village.
+After prolonged infantry fighting on these heights, the French were pushed back and retreated again.
+The French troops left behind 1,500 dead, while 400 Austrian soldiers fell.
+After the battles, the French began their extensive retreat.
+They crossed the Sieg at Siegburg on June 20 and reached Düsseldorf on the 21st.
+A monument inaugurated in 2009 commemorates the victims of the battle.
+From here, the path leads through Oberscheid back to the starting point in Buchholz.

-The "Irmerother Milchbüdchen" is located in Irmeroth.
+In Irmeroth stands the "Irmerother Milchbüdchen."
 Here you can buy fresh milk and regional products around the clock.
-There are several places to stop for refreshments in Buchholz.
-Enjoy a coffee or a good meal on the spot.
+In Buchholz, there are some places to stop for refreshment.
+Enjoy a coffee or a good meal on site.

 More information & GPX download